Car roof boxes for a healthy trip: Getting late for the trip you were supposed to go just to fit in your luggage?

 How Big Is Your Vehicle?

-Size of the vehicle is not a matter with the best roof boxes when the rooftop is strong enough to support the weight of your luggage in those boxes.
+The size of the vehicle is not a matter with the best roof boxes when the rooftop is strong enough to support the weight of your luggage in those boxes.

 It’s always fancy to install a proper roof rail or cross-bars so that it becomes easy to attach and detach any box.